dayanials/documentation/How-to-create-featured-plans.md

 There are several ways to mark an ad as featured.

-The **admin** of the site can mark any ad as featured, even if there are published by a different user.
+The **admin** of the site can mark any ad as featured, even if they were published by a different user.
 Here's how the admin can mark ads as featured:

 + **Admin Panel** -> **Classifieds** -> **Advertisements** -> click the settings button -> **Featured**
 + Go to an ad page and click **Go Featured!**.